 Posttraumatic stress disorder (PTSD) is a highly disabling disorder, afflicting African Americans at disproportionately higher rates than the general population.
 Findings from the National Comorbidity Survey-Replication (NCS-R) and National Survey of American Life (NSAL) indicate that, while African Americans have a lower risk for many anxiety disorders, they have a 9.1% prevalence rate for PTSD, compared to 6.8% in European Americans.
 African Americans with PTSD also have significantly more impairment than traumatized European Americans in productivity and out of role domains, indicating greater difficulty carrying out daily activities.

 When receiving treatment for PTSD, cultural mistrust and social factors may cause African Americans to feel differently towards a non-Black clinician.
 Furthermore, racism and discrimination experienced before or during the traumatic event may compound posttrauma reactions, impacting the severity of symptoms.
 Failure to adapt treatment approaches to encompass cultural differences and racism-related traumas may decrease treatment success for African American clients.
 Cognitive behavioral treatment approaches are highly effective, and Prolonged Exposure (PE) in particular has the most empirical support for the treatment of PTSD.
-Our center recently wrote an article discussing culturally-informed adaptations of PE that incorporates race-related trauma themes specific to the Black experience.
+We recently wrote an article discussing culturally-informed adaptations of PE that incorporates race-related trauma themes specific to the Black experience.
 These include techniques to better establish rapport, asking directly about race-related themes during the assessment process, and deliberately bringing to the forefront race-related experiences and discrimination during treatment when indicated.
 Guidelines for assessment and the development of appropriate exposures are provided.
 Case examples are presented demonstrating adaptation of PE for a survivor of race-related trauma and for a woman who developed internalized racism following a sexual assault.
 Both individuals experienced improvement in their posttrauma reactions using culturally-informed adaptations to PE.

-Presentations: Pena, A., Mier-Chairez, O., Bosson, R., Exposito, A., Ford, R., Diaz, Y., Carrico, R., & Williams, M. T. (2016, September).
+Pena, A., Mier-Chairez, O., Bosson, R., Exposito, A., Ford, R., Diaz, Y., Carrico, R., & Williams, M. T. (2016, September).
 Validation of the Refugee Health Screener-15 (RHS-15) for Cuban Refugees/Entrants.
 Poster presented at the National Latino/a Psychology Association Conference, Orlando, FL.